 The largest fiscal losses due to tax exemptions stem from five major taxes: sales tax; income tax, which includes individual and corporation; severance taxes; petroleum products tax; and corporation franchise taxes.
-The bar graph on page 6 compares the revenue loss from these tax exemptions with the tax collections for FY 2010-2011.
-The comparison includes only the state tax exemptions; exemptions that are also prohibited from taxation by the state constitution, federal laws, or existing reciprocal agreements are omitted.
-Since exemptions listed under tax incentives and exemption contracts includes sales, income and corporation franchise exemptions, the revenue losses for these exemptions has been added to their corresponding tax for this comparison only.
-The revenue losses for rebates under Tax Incentive are paid out of collections of income taxes and are thus added to corporation income and individual income exemptions based on the percentage of collections.
+The bar graph on page 6 compares the revenue loss from these tax exemptions with the tax collections for FY 2013-2014.
+The comparison includes all state tax exemptions including exemptions that are also prohibited from taxation by the state constitution, federal laws, or existing reciprocal agreements to provide a more complete picture of the total revenue loss associated will all tax exemptions.

+Since exemptions listed under Tax Incentives and Exemption Contracts includes sales, income and corporation franchise exemptions, the revenue losses for these exemptions has been added to their corresponding tax for this comparison only.